 Hotels in Aerocity Delhi are much more than convenient

-For the past couple of years, I kept hearing about Aerocity hotels near Delhi international airport.
-But it wasn’t until fellow travel blogger Lakshmi Sharath visited that I started to understand that hotels in Aerocity Delhi are far above and beyond what I expected from an airport hotel.
-It was my personal experience of staying in Aerocity, and being hosted by Accor Hotels Ibis brand, that opened my eyes to the value of this place.
+Hotels in Aerocity Delhi are far above and beyond what I expected from an airport hotel.
+It was my personal experience of staying in Aerocity on several occasions that opened my eyes to the value of this complex.

 If you don’t know, Aerocity is a development just a 10-minute drive to T3, Indira Gandhi International Airport in Delhi (and also close to T1, the domestic terminal).
 The development includes hotels in almost every price range — from the affordable Hotel Ibis to the luxury Pullman Hotel to the very grand Roseate House — plus a Delhi metro station and shopping malls.
 It’s like a mini-city for travellers.